How To Successfully Recover From An Onion Fly Infestation

 Some writers went so far as to say your soil is done for.
 Dig it up, throw it away, never to be used in gardening again.

 Apparently the maggot cocoon can survive up to six years under the soil.
-You might have to stop growing allium for that entire period.
+You might have to stop growing allium for that entire period to get them to leave your garden.

 This.
 Is.
 Not.
 Happening.